 DHS will use its Human Services Block Grant funding to meet the needs of those with ID whose services are not covered through waiver funding.
-DHS estimates that it will serve 2,063 individuals in FY 18-19.
+DHS estimates that it will serve 2,223 individuals in FY 17-18, consistent with FY 16-17.
+Its planned expenditures also will be consistent.